What Is Crimmigration? WHERE CRIMINAL LAW AND IMMIGRATION COLLIDE

 What Are The Biggest Components Of Crimmigration?

 The repercussions of crimmigration for aliens that do not have immigration status, such as undocumented immigrants, or are not citizens, are that various New York state crimes can have an effect on someone’s immigration status.
 It does not have to be a serious crime.
 For example, in New York state, a conviction of shoplifting, which is petty larceny in New York state—it could even not be a crime, it could be a violation and not result in a criminal record—can have extremely serious consequences on someone’s immigration status.
 This is because, for example, petty larceny is considered a crime of moral turpitude, and that person would be subject to deportation if he were not yet admitted to the United States.
 It’s very important to have a criminal defense attorney that is well-versed in the immigration law in your criminal case.
 That’s the repercussions.
 The criminal body of law must be considered in conjunction with the immigration law to really determine what the consequences are.
-Our Westchester attorneys who practice both criminal defense and immigration always consider the immigration consequences of a particular plea bargain.
+Our Westchester attorneys who practice both criminal defense and immigration always consider the immigration consequences of a particular plea bargain, as do our Manhattan criminal defense and immigration lawyers.

 Who Needs To Be Concerned About The Increasing Policies Surrounding Crimmigration?